Creating apps: differences between Android and iOS

 Other differences in development

-- Delegate vs Adapter: iOS uses a delegate when using delegation patterns.
+- Delegate vs. Adapter: iOS uses a delegate when using delegation patterns.
 In Android such patterns are represented with an adapter.
 Although they are meant for different platforms and expressed through words, these are very similar concepts.

 - Unlock: Android devices are unlocked by sliding your finger up and iOS devices are unlocked by sliding your finger to the right.

 - Maps: we can use either Apple’s maps or Google Maps when creating apps for iOS.
 However, we’ll usually use Google Maps when creating apps for Android.
+In addition, the use of geofencing and beacons are becoming even more popular in combination with this.

 Other differences when creating apps